 also, a gold coin of Sweden worth nearly five dollars.

 A coin.
 See Carline.

 A song of joy or devotion; a singing, as of carols.

 A native or inhabitant of north or South Carolina.

 An English gold coin of the value of twenty or

 twenty-three shillings.
 It was first struck in the reign of Charles I.

-it's miles uncommonly feasible that this individual includes a lucky and financially cushty lifestyles!
+it is extraordinarily feasible that this person includes a lucky and financially snug existence!

 Similar matching soundex word for carol